 I’ve used most of the tools below to build and grow my eCommerce business, and I highly recommend them.
-For the sake of transparency, you should know some of the links below are affiliate links, meaning I’ll receive a commission if you purchase their product.
+For the sake of transparency, you should know that some of the links below are affiliate links, meaning I’ll receive a commission if you purchase their product.
 You can read my affiliate link policy here.
 If you do purchase a product via one of these links, thank you for supporting my blog!

 Magento is what I use to run my established eCommerce sites.
 It’s very powerful with lots of features, but also fairly complex.
 It’s a great option for stores with the expertise and/or budget to maintain it, but I strongly discourage it for beginners.
 The learning curve is very steep and you need to invest in a quality web host for this resource-hungry platform to work at reasonable speeds.
 For those new to eCommerce, Shopify (see below) is a much better fit.

 Shopify is great for new ventures and lets you launch and manage an online store without having to fuss about with servers or code customization.
-Even though I know/use Magento (see above) for my established sites, I’d personally launch a new store on Shopify to get it online as quickly as possible to test and validate the market.
+Although I know/use Magento (see above) for my established sites, I’d personally launch a new store on Shopify to get it online as quickly as possible to test and validate the market.

 Once you grow the business, you can always move to a more feature-rich, customizable solution.
 But early on, it doesn’t make sense to make a large investment in a shopping cart BEFORE you have an established business.
-A great niche, understanding of your customers’ needs, and marketing are the most important factors for early-stage eCommerce success, NOT a fancy, high-tech shopping cart.
-That’s why I recommend using Shopify to get your store online quickly so you focus on the crucial aspects early on.
+A great niche, understanding of your customers’ needs, and marketing are the most important factors for early-stage eCommerce success, NOT a fancy high-tech shopping cart.
+That’s why I recommend using Shopify to get your store online quickly so you can focus on the crucial aspects early on.
 While I haven’t used Shopify yet (I wasn’t familiar with it last time I started a site), I’m looking forward to using it to launch and test my next eCommerce business.

 eCommerce Web Services

 WorldWideBrands is one of the largest drop shipping databases available.
-The $299 lifetime membership isn’t cheap but is a worthwhile investment, especially if you plan to start multiple businesses.
+The $299 lifetime membership isn’t cheap but it’s a worthwhile investment, especially if you plan to start multiple businesses.
 A World Wide Brands membership was my first major investment when jumping into eCommerce, and I’ve used it numerous times over the years.
 Apart from finding suppliers for a specific product, it’s also a great place to brainstorm new niche and business ideas.

 Zendesk acts as a central repository for all of your customers service issues and is extremely customizable.
 You can create automated replies to common queries, assign specific issues to certain agents, and track the entire history of a customer’s interaction with your team.
-I’ve used it for years and have been impressed with their product and impressive support.
+I’ve used it for years and have been impressed with their product and support.

 Aweber is one of the most popular email marketing services online, and the email service I use for both my eCommerce sites and this blog.
 The support is top-notch, they have a decent feature set, and their pricing is reasonable.

 An SEOmoz Pro membership gives you access to a wide variety of SEO tools and custom keyword rankings.
-At $99/month, it can be a little steep for smaller sites, but offers a lot of power and insight for merchants with the budget.
+At $99/month, it can be a little steep for smaller sites but offers a lot of power and insight for merchants with the budget.

 Despite being free, Google Analytics offers an impressive number of features and ways to analyze your traffic data.
-It’s easy to install and is a must-have for your website as nearly all of your proposed changes/improvements/tests will begin with the data you collect here.
+It’s easy to install and is a must-have for your website, as nearly all of your proposed changes/improvements/tests will begin with the data you collect here.

 Kiss Insights lets you easily add small, unobtrusive surveys to the bottom of your webpages.
 It’s a simple way to get bite-size pieces of information from your customers and will convert much better than long surveys few people want to take.
 At $29 per month, it’s a little steep for a basic survey tool, but you can use it when you need to and cancel when you don’t.

 A/B testing can be really powerful, but few people do it.
 Why?
-It’s confusing and time consuming.
+It’s confusing and time-consuming.
 Well, at least it used to be.
 With Visual Website Optimizer’s amazing interface, you simply pick which live page you want to test and – poof! – you’re presented with an easily changeable copy in a drag-and-drop web editor.
 No HTML.
 No CSS.
 No uploading files.
 Impressively simple.

 Like A/B testing, regular backups are something most people should be doing but aren’t.
 PLEASE don’t wait until you lose all your information to a hard-drive failure or thief!
-I make sure to have multiple backups of my critical data – one on an external drive and one off-site using Crashplan.
+I make sure to have multiple backups of my critical data: one on an external drive and one off site using Crashplan.
 I researched all the over-the-internet backup services, and Crashplan is definitely the best.

 They have tons of convenient configuration options, like the ability to limit bandwidth used and to schedule exactly when your backup runs, so your Netflix movies stream uninterrupted.
 Plus, if you need to restore files quickly, you can request an overnighted hard drive to get up-and-running without having to download 15GB of data.
 Awesome.